es02/concertmanager/README.md

 ## About Concert Manager

 Conert Manager is a multi-tenant SaaS platform for managing events.
-It was built buy a team at the 2024 [Code Network](https://www.codenetwork.co/) [Winter Hackathon](https://www.codenetwork.co/hackathon).
+It was built by a team at the 2024 [Code Network](https://www.codenetwork.co/) [Winter Hackathon](https://www.codenetwork.co/hackathon).

-It handles:
+It handles*:
 - Artist/Performer Management
 - Venue Management
 - Sponsor Management
 - Volunteer Management
 - Performance scheduling across multiple stages/rooms/event spaces and even multiple venues!

+* Functionality may not currently be present

 ### Installation